-§ 14:2-6.2 Penalty amounts
+14:2-6.2 Penalty amounts

-(a) Except as provided under (b) below, an underground facility operator, an excavator, or the One-Call System operator, that violates any provision of this chapter, the Underground Facility Protection Act, or an order adopted pursuant thereto, shall be liable to a penalty of not less than \$ 1,000 and not more than \$ 2,500 per day for each day the violation continues, except that the maximum civil penalty shall not exceed \$ 25,000 for any related series of violations.
+(a) Except as provided pursuant to (b) below, an operator, an excavator, or the One-Call System operator, that violates any provision of this chapter, the Underground Facility Protection Act, or an order adopted pursuant thereto, shall be liable to a penalty of not less than \$ 1,000 and not more than \$ 2,500 per day for each day the violation continues , except that the maximum civil penalty shall not exceed \$ 25,000 for any related series of violations.

 (b) Notwithstanding any provision of this chapter or of N.J.S.A.
-48:2-88 to the contrary, a person who is determined by the Board, after notice and opportunity to be heard, to have violated any provision of this chapter, the Underground Facility Protection Act, or an order adopted pursuant thereto, with respect to a natural gas underground pipeline or distribution facility or a hazardous
+48:2-88 to the contrary, a person who is determined by the Board, after notice and opportunity to be heard, to have violated any provision of this chapter, the Underground Facility Protection Act, or an order adopted pursuant thereto, with respect to a natural gas underground pipeline or distribution facility or a hazardous liquid underground pipeline or distribution facility, shall be liable to a civil penalty in the amount set forth in the Board's natural gas pipeline safety rules at N.J.A.C.
+14:7-2.7.